 Elements of a Lab Report

-These elements are the core of any good lab report:
+The following elements are at the core of any properly written report:

 Title page

-The core element of the title page is the report’s title.
-The title of the report must be brief and be able to indicate what is studied in the report.
-The idea behind the title is to present the main point of the investigation.
+The title page is an important section of a report.
+The title of the report must be brief and be able to indicate its contents.
+The idea behind the title is to present the crux of the investigation.

-Remember!
 Since it is supposed to be brief, you should aim for a maximum of ten words.
-Also, ensure that it doesn’t appear in a question format.
+Also, ensure that it is not written in the form of a question.

-Other items that could be included in the title page include the name of the participants in the lab report, the instructor’s name, and the date of performing the investigation and submission.
-However, these items are only included if they are asked for.
+Other items that could be included on the title page include the names of the participants in the investigation, the instructorโs or supervisorโs name, and the date of the investigation and submission.
+However, these items are only included if requested.

 Abstract